Scar (Fullmetal Alchemist): In Fullmetal Alchemist

 Scar is introduced in the series as a serial killer who targets alchemists working for the state military from the country of Amestris in revenge for their involvement in the Ishvalan civil war, which caused the death of several of his comrades.
 During this war, a state alchemist named Solf J. Kimblee attacked Scar and his friends and family.
 With the last of his strength, Scar's brother attached his own arm, through means of alchemy, to Scar.
-This gives Scar the ability to use alchemy despite being a taboo for his people's religion, as Ishbalans believe that only God has the right to create.
+This gives Scar the ability to use alchemy despite being a taboo for his people's religion, as Ishvalans believe that only God has the right to create.
 However, instead of fully transmuting what he comes in contact with, he simply decomposes it into individual elements, completely obliterating the object.
 When Scar awakens after the incident and discovers his brother's arm attached to his own, he kills the doctors treating him, Winry Rockbell's parents, in a blind rage.

 Using his new ability, Scar tries to kill the state alchemist Edward Elric in Eastern Headquarters, but escapes upon being ambushed by the military.
-Knowing that the Elric brothers are headed to the first branch library, he goes there to ambush them, but he is found by creatures known as the homunculi.
+Knowing that the Elric brothers are headed to the first branch library, he goes there to ambush them, but he is found by humanoid creatures known as homunculi.
 Retreating from them, Scar then joins with the former military lieutenant Yoki and a young immigrant named May Chang to go to Central City to continue his revenge.
 He finds the Elric brothers, unaware that it is part of their plot to lure out the homunculi.
 During this encounter, Edward reveals Scar's involvement in the deaths of Winry's parents, unaware that Winry is present at the time, and which Scar confirms.
 When Edward and his brother Alphonse try to beat him while capturing a homunculus, Scar is saved by May.
 He agrees to help May find her pet panda in thanks for saving him.
 Scar and May end up stumbling upon the Elrics in the homunculi's lair, where Edward reveals the fact that they sparked the Ishbal rebellion.
 As he escapes, he finds Dr. Tim Marcoh, a state alchemist who participated in the Ishbalan war, who asks Scar to kill him as he is being used by the homunculi.
 Scar agrees to fulfill Marcoh's wish in return for the true story behind the Ishbal Massacre.
 After learning the truth behind his brother's research involving alchemy, Scar decides to spare Marcoh's life to help him learn more.
 Scar's group makes their way to the North where the secrets of his brother's research are hidden.